What Types of Plants Do Ladybugs Lay Eggs on?

 26. Queen Anne’s Lace

 What types of plants do ladybugs lay eggs on?
-Queen Anne’s Lace (Daucus carota) is a member of the carrot family and is a common sight in fields and gardens worldwide.
+Queen Anne’s Lace (Daucus carota) is a carrot family member and is a common sight in fields and gardens worldwide.

 As such, it is one of the types of plants ladybugs lay eggs on.
 The larvae feed on aphids and other garden pests, making them a great natural pest control option.